gurbaaz27/bank-account-statement-visualiser/README.md

 ## Help Log

 ```
-usage: main.py [-h] [--account-name] csvfile
+usage: main.py [-h] [--account-name] accountfile

 Quickly view your expenses and earnings from account statement provided by SBI.

 positional arguments:
-  csvfile   Absolute path for your account statement csv file.
-Download the account statement in
+  accountfile     Absolute path for your account statement csv file.
+Download the account statement in excel format
-            excel format from SBI portal.
-Then replace all "," (commas) with "" (nil).
-Save the
-            file in csv format using 'Save As' or 'Export to' option.
+                  from SBI portal and use it here.

 optional arguments:
   -h, --help      show this help message and exit
   --account-name  Annotate account name on the plot

 ```

 ## Demo Usage